 We Fix Leaky Chimneys

-A common chimney repair for our technicians is that of providing water protection on the exterior surfaces of the fireplace or chimney.
-We can fix leaky chimneys.
-Our suite of water-resistant membranes and coatings can be applied on moist surfaces and only 4 hours before a rainstorm.
+A common chimney repair for our technicians is providing water protection on the exterior surfaces of the fireplace or chimney.
+Our stock of water-resistant coatings can be applied on moist surfaces and up to 4 hours before a rainstorm.

 - Crown Coat seals the top of a concrete and brick chimney with a rubberized barrier.